icaroribeiro/hash-code-challenge/README.md

 These tests are related to the implementation of services in order to obtain one or more products with the possibility of discounts.

-To do so, navigate to the **back-end/nodejs/internal/grpc/services/impl_test** directory.
+To execute them, navigate to the **back-end/nodejs/internal/grpc/services/impl_test** directory.

 So, if you prefer to evaluate all tests at once, run the command: